napp-abledea/notbed-db/README.md

-nb-db
+notbed-db
 =====

-a small database library for small projects
+a lightweight database library for small projects